 As chicken keepers, we all enjoy the luxury of freshly laid eggs.

-It is something you take for granted when you have your own supply.
+It is something you take for granted when you have your supply.

-Today we are going to look at exactly how long eggs stay fresh for and also how to test how fresh an egg is.
+Today we will look at how long eggs stay fresh and how to test how fresh an egg is.

-Along the way we will give you some other fresh egg trivia and compare them to store bought eggs!
+We will give you some other fresh egg trivia and compare them to store-bought eggs!

 They are fed standard chicken feed- no more, no less.

-In fact pasture raised hens’ eggs are lower in cholesterol and fats, but higher in vitamin A, D &E, beta-carotene and omega 3 fatty acids-all the good stuff!
+Pasture-raised hens’ eggs are lower in cholesterol and fats but higher in vitamins A, D &E, beta-carotene, and omega-3 fatty acids-all the good stuff!

-When you think about a hens natural diet, they love to forage for seeds, greens, bugs, earthworms etc. and they love to sunbathe- all of this is converted into that tasty egg that you collect daily.
+When you think about a hen’s natural diet, they love to forage for seeds, greens, bugs, earthworms, etc., and sunbathe- all of this is converted into that tasty egg you collect daily.

 How to Spot the Difference

-- A very fresh egg will have a thick white part, making the yolk ‘stand up’.
+- A fresh egg will have a thick white part, making the yolk ‘stand up.